Michael Jordan Won As Hornets’ Owner Despite Scandalous Tenure, Ex-NBA Star Claims

 There’s a lot of stories about Michael Jordan’s reign at the Hornets.
 Some players felt privileged to play under him, others were terrified about his high standards.
 Most notably, Jordan’s offbeat player selections and not prioritizing star players was a head-scratcher.
 Players noted that Jordan was a visible presence on the floor as an owner.

-Bt the time Jordan was leaving the Hornets, fans were not happy with his reign.
-They cited his poor draft selections like Cody Zeller.
-Zeller himself praised his boss as someone who personally engaged with the athletes.
+At the time Jordan was leaving the Hornets, fans were not happy with his reign.
+They cited poor draft selections like Cody Zeller.
+However, the player himself praised his boss as someone who personally engaged with the athletes.

 Top Stories